 Simply put, collections have containers that have items.

 You can think of a collection as a group of freezers and fridges, or perhaps as a house.
 Collections have a name and a note associated with them.
+Collections also define the tags and Custom Fields that will be used within that specific collection.

 An item is a ‘thing’.
 It could be a frozen chicken, a bag of peas or a toy.
-Items have a name and a note associated with them.
+Items have a name, image and note associated with them.
 Items can also have a quantity, to indicate how many there are, and an expiry date, to indicate when the item expires.
 Whilst the expiry date is primarily meant for food items, it is just a date that could have any meaning, such as the date an item needs to be checked.

 There is no limit the the number of items or containers a collection can hold.
 Neither is the depth of containers limited (think Russian dolls).
 You can also have as many collections as you like, both ones you own and ones that have been shared with you.